 It gives them a definitive description, the meaning of which never changes because the Latin language is no longer used, and therefore the meaning of its words don’t change.

 The meaning of words in our own language changes at an alarming rate.
 Take the word ‘Gay’ for example.
 When I was growing up, back in the Stone Age, it meant happy and care free.
-Today it means something else altogether.
+Today it still means the same thing to some people, but to others it means something else altogether.
+This then weakens the ability of a word to have only one meaning.
 If plant names changed in the same fashion, we’d get into a terrible muddle.
+So because Latin as a living language is no longer used, the meanings if its word remain the same.